 Rare is it that comfortable and pumps are used in the same sentence.
 Often it is a choice between one or the other.
-Nearly 20 years of living in NYC is finally catching up with me and wearing heels has started become something I’m hardly interested in.
-Between the pain, the impracticality and the fact that I want to get where I am going quickly, I only wear heels if I have to.
+Nearly 20 years of living in NYC is finally catching up with me and wearing heels has started to become something I’m hardly interested in.
+Between the pain, the impracticality, and the fact that I want to get where I am going quickly, I only wear heels if I have to.
 And sometimes I do.

 Foot comfort is also incredibly important to most of my clients too.
 Like me, if they are going to wear heels they better be comfortable and take them from point a. to point b. with ease.
 Thankfully, over the years comfort brands have stepped up their style and many non-comfort brands have finally realized there is a good segment of the population who want more from their shoes than just attractiveness.

 Focusing on comfortable pumps, I am featuring styles from several brands that have managed to combine pretty shoes with standout comfort features.

 This first style isn’t a pump in the traditional sense, but it certainly is a viable option for work and beyond.
 Cole Haan is a terrific brand for comfort and rare is it that their styles don’t sacrifice looking chic.
 Cole Haan’s Tali wedge has a foam cushioned footbed, an outsole with horizontal treads to maximize forefoot agility and a low stacked heel of 1.5″.
 This is an ideal height for comfort.
 If you want comfortable pumps but are concerned about wearing actual heels, a wedge is a much sturdier alternative.

 The Vionic Bria wedge is another comfortable pumps alternative if you want more stability.
 I also chose these shoes because if you have ever looked at the inside of a pair of Vionic shoes you know they are designed for comfort and are really perfect if you need arch support.